 Foreign income, except dividends, received by a resident corporation from foreign sources is included in taxable income for corporation tax unless a tax treaty provides for an exemption.
 Foreign PE income, in most cases, is exempt from corporation and trade taxes, while double taxation on most items of passive income (e.g. interest and royalties) is avoided by foreign tax credit or, at the taxpayer’s option, by a deduction of the foreign taxes as an expense.

 Irrespective of any tax treaty, income from a foreign branch or partnership is, in general, not charged to trade tax.
-However, with effect from the 2017 period of assessment, certain passive income arising to a foreign PE will be deemed to have been earned by a domestic PE for trade tax purposes.
+However, certain passive income arising to a foreign PE will be deemed to have been earned by a domestic PE for trade tax purposes.

 The Foreign Tax Act provides for anti-avoidance (including controlled foreign company [CFC]) rules with respect to subsidiaries in certain lines of business subject to a low-tax regime.
-A low-tax regime is one in which the rate applicable to the income in question is less than 25%.
+A low-tax regime is one in which the rate applicable to the income in question is less than 15% for business years of the subsidiary ending after 31 December 2023 or 25% for business years of the subsidiary ending before 1 January 2023.
 Most forms of passive income fall under the CFC rules, which essentially attribute the income to the German shareholder as though it had been earned directly.
-Active business income is not generally caught where the business operates from properly established facilities.
-Due to the transposition of the EU Anti-Tax Avoidance Directive (ATAD) into German law, changes to German CFC rules were enacted in June 2021 applicable for business years beginning after 31 December 2021.
+Active business income is not generally caught where the business operates from adequately established facilities.